-One of the follow ving: PC0-438 Introduction to Addictive Disorders 3 cr.
+One of the following:

+PCO-438 Introduction to Addictive Disorders 3 cr.
 MAT-520 Introduction to Addictive Disorders 3 cr.
 COUN-630 Addictions Counseling 3 cr.
 PSY-709 Diagnosis and Treatment of Addictive Disorders 3 cr.
-And one of the f ollowing: MAT-515 Professional Development, Issues, and Ethics in Art Therapy, Counseling and Psychotherapy 3 cr.
-MCFT-505 Professional Development: Issues and Ethics 3 cr.
+MCFT-538 Introduction to Addictive Disorders 3 cr. ۱n d one of the follo wing: MAT-515 Professional Development, Issues, and Ethics in Art Therapy, Counseling, and Psychotherapypathology 3 cr.
+MCFT-505 Professional Development: Issues and Ethics Professional Identity, Law, and Ethics in Couple and Family Therapy 3 cr.
 COUN-532 Professional, Legal, and Ethics Issues in Counseling 3 cr.
-PSY-645 Ethics and Professional Development in Clinical Psychology 3 cr.
-And one of the f ollowing: CSAC-889 Bio-Psycho-Social-Spiritual Aspects of Addictions 3 cr.
-PSY-712 Bio-Psycho-Social-Spiritual Aspects of Addictions 3 cr.
-And one of the f ollowing: CSAC-890 Advanced Addictions Treatment 3 cr.
+PSY-645 Ethics and Professional Development in Clinical Psychology 3 cr. ۱n d one of the follo wing: CSAC-889 Bio-Psycho-Social-Spiritual Aspects of Addictions 3 cr.
+PSY-712 Bio-Psycho-Social-Spiritual Aspects of Addictions 3 cr. ۱n d one of the follo wing: CSAC-890 Advanced Addictions Treatment 3 cr.
 PSY-713 Advanced Treatment of Addictive Disorders 3 cr.

-\Courses denoted with an asterisk are substance abuse counseling practicum prerequisites, which students need to complete prior to their substance abuse counseling practicum.
+Courses denoted with an asterisk are substance abuse counseling practicum prerequisites, which students need to complete prior to their substance abuse counseling practicum.
 Students are required to attain a grade of B or higher in these courses.
 Students will need to retake the courses with a B- or lower grade prior to, or concurrently with, their practicum and attain the required passing grade.